Lloyd Brasileiro: Interwar period

 By 1922, three more formerly German ships in the service of Lloyd Brasileiro had been lost.
-The most serious accident was the capsizing of the Avare (former Sierra Salvada) on 16 January 1922, while undocking in the port of Hamburg, in which 39 men, including 26 Brazilian seamen, lost their lives.
+The most serious accident was the capsizing of Avare (formerly Sierra Salvada) on 16 January 1922, while undocking in the port of Hamburg, in which 39 men, including 26 Brazilian seamen, lost their lives.

 In the 1920s, the majority of the formerly German ships were also gradually formally transferred to the state-owned shipping company (33 ships, 165,133 GRT).
 The shipping company was again in a privatization phase after the war, but this came to an end during the great shipping crisis.
 In 1931, the Lloyd Brasileiro was one of the 50 largest shipping companies in the world and by far the largest shipping company in South America, with 73 ships of 271,000 GRT combined.
 However, the company bought only a few used ships and received hardly any newbuildings.
 In 1939, the company's most modern ships were five small motor freighters of 2,900 GRT of the Bandeirante type, built in the Netherlands.